Disclaimer : Katekyo Hitman Reborn! belongs to Akira Amano.

 "Again, lazing.
 I've got a free morning, oddly enough."
 The tiny thief scooted herself to a more comfortable position, stretching out across the foot of his bed.
 "And it wasn't that hard, I knew where you lived a couple days after I met you."

-The boy gave her what he probably thought was an absolutely disgusted look, but he ended up looking more like a disgruntled cat to her than anything.
+The boy gave her what he probably thought was a disgusted look, but he ended up looking more like a disgruntled cat to her than anything.
 "You are… annoying."

 "And still, you're a pushover.
 Go back to sleep."